Carrie Fisher Loved Final Scene Of ‘Rogue One’

 Carrie Fisher reportedly “loved” the Princess Leia cameo in Rogue One.

 Special effects guru Jeff Knoll led the team that created the CGI renditions of Princess Leia and Grand Moff Tarkin that appeared in Rogue One: A Star Wars Story.
-In an interview with ABC News’ “Nightline”, Knoll explained the technical process of creating the creating the characters, the significance of pushing the envelope with digital and visual effects in the Star Wars franchise, and Carrie Fisher’s reaction to the Princess Leia cameo.
+In an interview with ABC News’ Nightline, Knoll explained the technical process of creating the creating the characters, the significance of pushing the envelope with digital and visual effects in the Star Wars franchise, and Carrie Fisher’s reaction to the Princess Leia cameo.

 Considering Carrie Fisher’s recent death, it’s an upbeat note to a sad story.

-Jeff Knoll told “Nightline” that Carrie Fisher was “involved in the process” that led to a lifelike, but digital creation of Princess Leia that appeared in the final scene of Rogue One.
+Jeff Knoll told Nightline that Carrie Fisher was “involved in the process” that led to a lifelike, but digital creation of Princess Leia that appeared in the final scene of Rogue One.
 After the movie’s ragtag team of main characters successfully steals the plans to the first Death Star and transfers them to the Rebel Alliance during an epic space battle, rebel soldiers are pursued and slaughtered by Darth Vader before they manage to give the plans to Princess Leia.
 The actress turns around to receive them–and reveals herself to be a partially digitally rendered image of 19-year-old Carrie Fisher.

 “She saw the final result and she loved it,” Knoll said of the late Carrie Fisher in the ABC interview.
 He emphasized that she was on-board with the process and that the CGI effects were done with her permission.